nellysin/CSE-12/Lab3/README.txt

 ------------
 INSTRUCTIONS

-This program is intended to be run using the MIPS Assembler and Runtime Simulator, MARS.
-The program will ask for a number greater than 0 and the user will enter a number.
+This program is intended to run using the MIPS Assembler and Runtime Simulator, MARS.
+The program will ask for a number greater than 0 and the user must enter a number for it to execute.